projectlanguagepredictor/nlp_launch/README.md

     * Evaluation Metric: Accuracy
     * Baseline .80
     * Fit and score model with Train
-    * Score model with Validate
+    * Score/model with Validate
     * KNN was our best model giving us an accuracy of .82
-    * Score model with Test
+    * Score/model with Test gave us an accuracy of .82 as well, matching our validate model.

 ## Data Dictionary